 - Neverwinter Nights 2 managed to avoid the total Screwed by the Network suffered by Obsidian's previous game Knights of the Old Republic II.
 It got two full expansions and a premium module, but it was still fairly buggy when Hasbro/Wizards of the Coast sued Atari over license agreement violations.
 Continuing game updates after that was probably a low priority.
 It also resulted in the Steam version being pulled, though it has since been rereleased on GOG.com.

 - Don't expect the first Blood Omen to be rereleased on GOG.com any time soon, due to a spectacular case of Executive Meddling-induced legal bridge-burning between Silicon Knights and Crystal Dynamics (with Activision as an involved sideline third party), which is best left explained in details by NeoGAF user Mama Robotnik.

-- A number of amateur game programmers were attempting to make an MMORPG based off of My Little Pony: Friendship Is Magic and had the servers from the game running for about a month before Hasbro slapped them with a C&D letter.
-At first, they thought it was a hoax from some Troll, but closer inspection revealed that, yep, Hasbro indeed wanted them to stop.
+- A number of amateur game programmers were attempting to make an MMORPG based on My Little Pony: Friendship Is Magic and had the game's servers running for about a month before Hasbro slapped them with a C&D letter.
+At first they thought it was a hoax from some troll, but closer inspection revealed that Hasbro indeed wanted them to stop.
 Presumably this was to avoid conflict with the Gameloft game Hasbro later released.

 - My Little Pony Fighting Is Magic got hit with the same thing a couple of weeks later.
-And just to twist the knife, this was only a couple of days after Fighting is Magic was confirmed to be going to the EVO Championship Series!note The reaction from the fandom was...really polarizing.
+Just to twist the knife, this was only a couple of days after Fighting is Magic was confirmed to be going to the EVO Championship Series!note The reaction from the fandom was really polarizing.

 - Thrill Kill was all but completed when its publishers shut it down over fears of parental-group lawsuits.
 It now exists in a number of pirated copies initially distributed by its irate programmers.